ktsoto/zap/README.rst

 ---------------------------------

-ZAP is a high precision sky subtraction tool which can be used as complete sky subtraction solution, or as an enhancement to previously sky-subtracted data.
+ZAP is a high precision sky subtraction tool which can be used as complete sky subtraction solution, or as an enhancement to previously sky-subtracted MUSE data.
 The method uses PCA to isolate the residual sky subtraction features and remove them from the observed datacube.
+Future developments will include modification for use on a variety of instruments.

 ZAP can be installed simply with: